spencertipping/nfu/README.md

 - `-f`, `--fields`: Allows you to reorder fields arbitrarily, outputting tab-delimited data.
 Takes a single string of digits, each of which is a zero-based field index.
+- `-F`, `--fieldsplit`: Splits each line of the input on the given Perl regexp, which allows you to take in CSV or whitespace-separated data.
 - `-g`, `--group`: Pipes data through `sort` to create groups of equivalent entries.
 Assumes lexicographic, not numeric, sort.
 - `-G`, `--rgroup`: Same as `group`, but reverses the sort order.